petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 **Handler name stability.** The `handlerName` supplied at registration is stored in the event store as the handler identifier.
 Changing it is a breaking change — in-flight records under the old name will never be claimed.
 Treat handler name changes as migrations.

-**Event name stability.** The name registered in `EventNameRegistry` is stored as the event type identifier.
+**Event name stability.** The name registered in `EventRegistry` is stored as the event type identifier.
 Changing it is a breaking change — existing records under the old name cannot be deserialized or claimed correctly.
 C# type renames and namespace changes are safe as long as the registered name does not change.
 Property-level changes (renamed, removed, or retyped fields) are breaking regardless, as deserialization depends on the payload structure.